 Excel lists and tables can have relationships just like a ‘real’ database.
 Link some lists to make even better PivotTables.

-Data Models are an efficient way for Excel to handle large or complex lists.
+Use Data Models to speed up your workbooks with large or complex lists.

 Tables are a lot more than pretty formatting.
 They’re essential to making sure all of your list is included in a PivotTable.